nodejs/nan/README.md

 return NanThrowError("you must supply a callback argument");
 ```

 Can also handle any custom object you may want to throw.
+If used with the error code argument, it will add the supplied error code to the error object as a property called `code`.

 <a name="api_nan_new_buffer_handle"></a>
 ### v8::Local&lt;v8::Object&gt; NanNewBufferHandle(char *, uint32_t), v8::Local&lt;v8::Object&gt; NanNewBufferHandle(uint32_t)